The roadmap to Product/Market Fit (PMF)… maybe

 You need to articulate exactly what your passion is, so that you can use it as a filter for business concept.
 This is difficult; some people spend their whole life trying to figure it out.
 Jerry Colonna says “The purpose of life is to discover who you are, and then live fully into that.”
 It is not an exaggeration to say that a startup is who you are; that’s why they call it “your baby.”

-See the last section of this article on personal fulfillment for a list of questions that help you suss what your purpose and passions are.
+See this article on Pivot Points for a specific list of questions that help you suss what your purpose and passions are.

 Your goal is to find the work you were meant to do.
 Your calling.
 The work that you would do for free, but more—what you are compelled to do.